 No, students age 16 and older are not required to have work permits.
 They may be employed in any job allowed by law that does not endanger the teen’s health and safety.
 They may work in many types of jobs—construction, auto repair, dry cleaning, manufacturing, radio and TV repair, printing, hospitals, hotels, theaters, warehouses, fairs and carnivals, etc. Also, 16- and 17-year-olds have no restrictions on their hours of work.
 Due to health and safety concerns, however, certain occupations and job tasks are prohibited for teenagers.
 For an extensive list, see the Guide for the Employment of Teenagers published by the Virginia Department of Labor and Industry.

 Work permits can be revoked if they are obtained by misrepresentation or by mistake.
 The Department of Labor and Industry may inspect a business at any time during business hours.
 They may examine records such as time cards and work permits, as well as interview any employees.
-If the employer is found in violation, he may be fined up to $1,000 for each violation.
+If the employer is found in violation, he may be fined for each violation.
 If you have specific questions, you may call the Virginia Department of Labor and Industry in Richmond at 804-371-2327 or a local office.
 You can view more details on the Virginia Department of Labor and Industry’s website.